 Getting braces or other orthodontic work usually isn't an enjoyable experience for you or your bank account.
-However, when the work is finished and paid for, you -- or a member of your family -- might end up with a extra tax deduction in addition to a straighter smile.
+However, when the work is finished and paid for, you -- or a member of your family -- might end up with an extra tax deduction in addition to a straighter smile.

 Orthodontic work qualifies as a dental expense, so you can include the costs when you figure your medical-expenses deduction on your annual income taxes.
 Deduct the costs in the year that you pay for the costs, even if you receive the dental treatment in a different year.
 If your dentist puts on your braces in December, but you don't pay the bill until January, you may deduct the costs in that following year.
 However, you can't include any amounts that your insurance either paid for or reimbursed you.
-In short, it's got to be an out-of-pocket expense to be deductible.
+In short, it must be an out-of-pocket expense to be deductible.

 Orthodontics for Others

-You're not limited to only the cost of orthodontics for yourself.
+You aren't limited to only the cost of orthodontics for yourself.
 When figuring your deduction, you can also include the cost of orthodontics for your spouse and those you claim as dependents either when you paid for the costs or when the treatment was provided.
 If your kid needs braces and insurance only covers half of the $3,000 cost, you can count the $1,500 you pay out-of-pocket toward your deduction.

 Minimum Expenses Needed